 Summary

-To determine if a date is a workday or not, you can use a formula based on the WORKDAY function.
+To test a date to determine whether it is a workday, you can use a formula based on the WORKDAY function.
 In the example shown, the formula in C5 is:

 =WORKDAY(B5-1,1,holidays)=B5